If you’ve read the list of bands that I’ve seen live, then you’ll probably notice that Marillion appears a lot 🙂

 2019: we’re in Montréal again for the Marillion Weekend.
 I don’t remember the nights having distinct themes, although Sunday was mostly from Happiness Is the Road.
 There was no support band on Sunday; instead there was “An Audience With Marillion” which was a lot of fun.

 Then came COVID.
-They organised a “Couch Convention” for September (2020) which included 3 nights of gigs streamed to YouTube: Marbles in The Park, All One Tonight, and Brave Live.
+They organised a “Couch Convention” for September 2020 that included 3 nights of gigs streamed to YouTube: Marbles in The Park, All One Tonight, and Brave Live.
 There were also lots of games, interviews, and other fun activities, as well as videos from band members’ solo projects and some acts which have supported Marillion in the past.

-The next Marillion Weekend in Montreal is scheduled for July 2022 – fingers crossed!
+The next Marillion Weekend in Montreal is scheduled for May 2023.

 So which albums have I seen them perform?